neulab/prompt2model/prompt2model/dataset_processor/readme.md

-# DatasetProcessor
+# Dataset Processor

 ## Overview

-- `BaseProcessor`: A foundational class for dataset post-processing.
+- `BaseProcessor`: The base class for dataset post-processing.
-- `TextualizeProcessor`: Transforms datasets into a conditional generation format.
+- `TextualizeProcessor`: Transforms all datasets into a consistent text-to-text generation format.

 ## Getting Started